mkojoa/eazy-logger/README.md

 #### eazy-logger
 Sometimes you may wish to log a message to a channel.
-You may use the channel property on the LoggerOption to enable or disable and log to any channel defined ([appsettings](http://example.com)):
+You may use the channel property on the LoggerOption to enable or disable and log to any channel defined. ([appsettings])

 ###### Note :
     - By default File logging is set to `true` with path `Logs/logs.txt`.